-GEORGE WARD TJUNGURRAYI (c.
+GEORGE TJUNGURRAYI (c.
 1945)

-Ward worked briefly as a fencer, a butcher in the community kitchen at Papunya.
+George worked briefly as a fencer, a butcher in the community kitchen at Papunya.
 He began painting for the Papunya Tula Artists around 1976.
 George observed the beautiful works that his brothers were painting they both were among Papunya Tula's leading artists in Walungurru.
 After the death of his brother Yula Yula, the responsibility to paint fell squarely on George's shoulders.
 He was by now a senior Desert man and was developing his own distinct style, Lake McDonald is often the subject of his paintings.
-George Ward has become one of Australia's most admired artists and is recognised world wide.
+George has become one of Australia's most admired artists and is recognised world wide.